lawalgodwin/alx-airbnb-database/normalization.md

 ### **Normalization Steps**

 #### **Step 1: First Normal Form (1NF)**
 - **Ensure atomicity**: All attributes contain only single values.
-The schema already complies with this principle.
+The schema complies with this.
 - **Unique identifiers**: Every table has a Primary Key.

 #### **Step 2: Second Normal Form (2NF)**
-- **Remove partial dependencies**: Attributes depend on the whole Primary Key, not part of it.
-The schema meets this criterion because each non-key attribute is fully dependent on the Primary Key.
+- **Remove partial dependencies**: Non-key attributes depend only on the entire Primary Key.
+The schema meets this criterion since all attributes are fully dependent on their respective Primary Keys.
-- **Check for compound keys**: None of the tables use composite keys, so 2NF is already satisfied.

 #### **Step 3: Third Normal Form (3NF)**
 - **Remove transitive dependencies**: Non-key attributes must depend only on the Primary Key.
-  - **Location**: The `location` attribute in the `Property` table could potentially be reused across properties, leading to redundancy.
-A new `Location` table is introduced with `location_id` and `location_name`, linked to the `Property` table.
-  - All other attributes in the schema depend directly on the Primary Key.
+  - The `location` field remains in the `Property` table because it directly describes the property and does not introduce any redundancy or indirect dependency.

 ---

 ### **Final Schema**
-The schema now adheres to 3NF, ensuring no redundancies or unnecessary dependencies.
+The schema remains normalized to **3NF** while keeping the `location` field in the `Property` table.

+---

 # Database Normalization for AirBnB-like System